Step 4: Full View

 Should Engineer A disclose the pending ethics complaint to Client B, or withhold it on the basis that an unproven allegation does not compel disclosure?

-Proactively Disclose Complaint to Client B Voluntarily inform Client B of the pending ethics complaint, framing it as an unresolved allegation while affirming confidence in the competence being applied to Client B's project, thereby enabling Client B to make a fully informed decision about the engagement.
+O2 Voluntarily inform Client B of the pending ethics complaint, framing it as an unresolved allegation while affirming confidence in the competence being applied to Client B's project, thereby enabling Client B to make a fully informed decision about the engagement.

-Warrants III.3.a II.5.a
+Warrants

 The Faithful Agent Obligation requires Engineer A to act in Client B's best interest and ensure Client B has information material to the engagement.
-The Allegation-Adjudication Distinction holds that a complaint is a mere allegation — not a finding of fact or conclusion of law — and does not automatically compel disclosure.
+The Allegation-Adjudication Distinction holds that a complaint is a mere allegation, not a finding of fact or conclusion of law, and does not automatically compel disclosure.
 The Pending Competence Complaint Disclosure Obligation recognizes that the complaint bears on Client B's ability to make an informed decision about the engagement.

 Rebuttals

 Uncertainty is created by the domain similarity between Client C's complaint and the services being rendered to Client B: when the allegation directly concerns competence in the very type of work being performed, the allegation-adjudication distinction loses some of its insulating force.
-Additionally, the foreseeable relational harm of third-party discovery — which materialized — suggests that the practical case for disclosure was stronger than the Board's framework fully acknowledges.
+Additionally, the foreseeable relational harm of third-party discovery, which materialized, suggests that the practical case for disclosure was stronger than the Board's framework fully acknowledges.

 Grounds